SAP-samples/btp-end-to-end-scenario-use-cases/build-process-automation/createprocess/README.md

     ![project](./images/bp.png)

-5. Enter Project Name **Purchase Managers** and choose **Create**.
+5. Enter Project Name **Purchase Managers-<UniqueID>** and choose **Create**.
-    > Please append a unique random number at the end of Project name to avoid duplication error.
+    > Please append a unique id which consists of your initials and random number at the end of Project name e.g if your name is John Doe name the Project Purchase Managers-JD06.

     ![project](./images/projectname.png)